-The results of the evaluation regarding the different criteria will provide evidence for decision-making process to the Group.
+The results of the evaluation in regard to the different criteria will provide evidence for decision-making process to the Group.
 The Group will work with clients within the implementation scope of the policy who meet or aim at meeting the applicable E&S criteria.